More UI FAQs

 - Yes.
 If an employee is starting a new job with a new employer within 4 weeks, the work search and registration requirement may be waived.

-The employee's new employer must verify the new employment information with the department by calling the UI Employer Line at 414-438-7705
+The employee's new employer must verify the new employment information with the department by calling the Employer Assistance Line at 414-438-7705.

 The new employer will need to provide their UI account number,